-Mr. Stephen Laatsch Assistant Superintendent for Instructional Services 7265 N. Ann Arbor Rd.
+Mr. Stephen Laatsch Interim Superintendent of Schools Assistant Superintendent of Instructional Services 7265 N. Ann Arbor Rd.
 Saline, MI 48176 734-401-4002

 Section II

 The person who believes a valid basis for grievance exists shall discuss the grievance informally and on a verbal basis with the Civil Rights Coordinator, who shall, in turn, investigate the complaint and reply with an answer within (5) business days.
 The complaint may initiate formal procedures according to the following steps.